Cash flow definition: Cash flow measures the money—the actual dollars or pesos or yen—that is moving in and out of your bank accounts.

-Forecasting your cash flow is critical for anyone running a business.
-You’ll want to know how much cash you need to keep on hand to pay your bills, when the best time will be to buy new equipment, when you should buy more inventory, and so that you can see how fast growth can actually hurt your cash position.
+Forecasting your cash flow is critical for running a healthy business.
+You’ll want to know how much cash you need to keep on hand to pay your bills You can also use a cash flow forecast to figure out when the best time will be to buy new equipment or when you can buy more inventory.
+With a cash flow forecast, you will even be able to see how fast growth can actually hurt your cash position.

 That’s right; fast growth can actually put your business in a challenging cash situation.
 That seems odd, but it’s true—especially for businesses that invoice their customers and get paid after they deliver their products.

-If your business is growing and large orders are coming in quickly, you will most likely need to have a good amount of cash in your bank accounts to support this growth.
+If your business is growing and large orders are coming in quickly, you will most likely need to have a good amount of cash in your bank accounts to fulfill orders and support this growth.

 What’s better?
 Positive or negative cash flow?